Texas: Precontact era

 Texas lies between two major cultural spheres of Pre-Columbian North America: the Southwestern and the Plains areas.
 Archaeologists have found that three major Indigenous cultures lived in this territory, and reached their developmental peak before the first European contact.
 These were: the Ancestral Puebloans from the upper Rio Grande region, centered west of Texas; the Mississippian culture, also known as Mound Builders, which extended along the Mississippi River Valley east of Texas; and the civilizations of Mesoamerica, which were centered south of Texas.
 Influence of Teotihuacan in northern Mexico peaked around AD 500 and declined between the 8th and 10th centuries.

 When Europeans first arrived in the Texas region, the languages present in the state were Caddoan, Atakapan, Athabaskan, Coahuiltecan, and Uto-Aztecan, in addition to several language isolates such as Tonkawa.
-Uto-Aztecan Puebloan and Jumano peoples lived neared the Rio Grande in the western portion of the state and the Athabaskan-speaking Apache tribes lived throughout the interior.
+Uto-Aztecan Puebloan and Jumano peoples lived near the Rio Grande in the western portion of the state, and the Athabaskan-speaking Apache tribes lived throughout the interior.
 The agricultural, mound-building Caddo controlled much of the northeastern part of the state, along the Red, Sabine, and Neches River basins.
 Atakapan peoples such as the Akokisa and Bidai lived along the northeastern Gulf Coast; the Karankawa lived along the central coast.
 At least one tribe of Coahuiltecans, the Aranama, lived in southern Texas.
 This entire culture group, primarily centered in northeastern Mexico, is now extinct.

 No one culture was dominant across the territory of present-day Texas, with many peoples inhabiting the area.
 Native American tribes who have lived inside the boundaries of present-day Texas include the Alabama, Apache, Atakapan, Bidai, Caddo, Aranama, Comanche, Choctaw, Coushatta, Hasinai, Jumano, Karankawa, Kickapoo, Kiowa, Tonkawa, and Wichita.
 Many of these peoples migrated from the north or east during the colonial period, such as the Choctaw, Alabama-Coushatta, and Delaware.